Alexandra-Amoraritei/Seminar-Designer-Pattern/README.md

 Files for the project in seminary 7.
+Design pattern.